informalsystems/atomkraft/docs/src/01adr-cli.md

 ## Generate test trace

 A user has written a TLA+ model, and wants to generate some traces for test assertions from the model, so that they can understand the model behavior, and use some of the generated test traces later for executing on a testnet.

-Upon successful command execution, the generated test trace should be saved to disk.
+Upon successful command execution, the generated test trace in the ITF format should be saved to disk.
 The proposed command format:

 ```
-atomkraft generate <model> <model-config> <test-assertion>
+atomkraft trace <model> <model-config> <test-assertion>
 ```
 where:
 - `<model>` is the (path to) TLA+ model;